QAston/DMocks-revived/README.txt

-dmocks : a mock object framework for the D Programming Language
+DMocks-revived - a mock object framework for the D Programming Language The project is based on the dmocks subproject of felt project (http://dsource.org/projects/dmocks/)

-Version 1.

 Rationale.
     Assuming that you've decided to use unit tests (fantastic!
 I applaud your decision), you need a strategy for keeping your unit tests small, so they only test one method or one small group of methods at a time.
 Otherwise, you're using a unit test system for integration tests (which is fine).